ovotech/datastore4s/ROADMAP.md

 This is a list of features we would ideally like to add.
 They are not guaranteed future features and some may not be possible.

-- [ ] Complete and publish for version 0.1 with basic datastore CRUD functionality
+- [x] Complete version 0.1 with basic datastore CRUD functionality and type class generation
 - [ ] Improvement of implicit not found error messages
 - [ ] Support for default values of fields
+- [ ] Support for subtype queries.
+In the case of sealed traits, it would be good to be able to query/find only one subtype
 - [ ] Support for batch operations
 - [ ] Support for transactions
 - [ ] Support for Entity fields and entity groups